yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/09-writing-rules.md

 Once you've tested your rule and feel its in a good shape, you should fill in the missing parameters from the template so they'll appear nicely in the report.
-Finally, you can add the rule to a relevant profile in the `ocp4/profiles/` directory, build it, upload it to a `ProfileBundle` and take it into use as part of your regular compliance scans!
+Finally, you can add the rule to a relevant profile in the `ocp4/profiles/` directory, or a control file in `controls/` directory, build it, upload it to a `ProfileBundle` and take it into use as part of your regular compliance scans!

 In the next section we will learn how to make a rule more flexible to our needs